 The Dell AW2725DF has a near-instantaneous response time, resulting in exceptionally sharp motion.

-The Dell AW2725DF has outstanding SDR picture quality, displaying deep and inky blacks and a wide range of colors.
+The Dell AW2725DF has outstanding SDR picture quality, displaying deep and inky blacks in dark rooms and a wide range of colors.

 The Dell AW2725DF has exceptional color accuracy.
 It has a dedicated sRGB mode with superb accuracy, so you don't even need to calibrate it for the most accurate colors.